OpenAstronomy/openastronomy.github.io/_projects/2025/stingray/interactive_database.md

 ensuring interactivity of the tool, and enabling comparisons across different X-ray instruments.

 #### Milestones (if any)
+- gain familiarity with the observations (different type of X-ray telescopes) and with the products
+- create the database
+- graphic interface to interact with the database
+- classification of the observations base on their products (possible use of ML techniques)

 ##### Coding starts

 ##### 1st evaluation